EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning: Experiment

-We evaluate our model on two popular multi-modal geometric benchmarks, namely GeoQA \cite{GeoQA} and MathVista \cite{mathvista}.
+\textbf{Evaluation and Metrics.} We evaluate our model on three popular benchmarks, namely GeoQA \citep{GeoQA}, MathVista \citep{mathvista}, and We-Math \citep{wemath}.
 GeoQA is a commonly used geometry dataset that mainly focuses on plane geometry.
 MathVista encompasses various mathematical tasks that require visual comprehension, where we select the Geometry Problem Solving (GPS) task within the MathVista testmini subset for evaluation.
-All models are assessed under a zero-shot setting, and we adopt the top-1 accuracy as the evaluation metric for all benchmarks.
-Our model are guided to generate responses in a fixed format after the advanced instruction tuning stage, and the predicted answers are automatically extracted via a regular expression.
+We-Math explores the underlying problem-solving principles during the reasoning process beyond performance.
+All models are assessed in a zero-shot setting, where top-1 accuracy is adopted as the evaluation metric.
+Our model is specifically prompted to generate responses in a fixed format, and the predicted answers are automatically extracted via a regular expression.